itjustworksteam/ubuntu14arduino/README.md

 # ubuntu14arduino
-a simple ubuntu14 docker image with arduino and ino installed
+a simple ubuntu14 docker image with arduino and arduino-builder installed